-Request for Proposal (RFP) documents will be made available and distributed only in an electronic format.
-Proposers are highly encouraged to frequently check the Latino Coalition website for updates, clarifications and responses to frequently asked questions.
-A bidder's conferences will be conducted on July 6, 2015.
-The conference may be performed via Go-To Webinar, in-person or both.
-Please see the Latino Coalition's website (www.latinocoalition.org) for information about the date, times and other information concerning the bidder's conference.
+A bidder's conferences will be conducted on December 2, 2014.
+The conference may be performed via Go-To Meeting, in-person or both.
+Please see the Latino Coalition's website (www.latinocoalition.org) for information about the date, times and possible locations of the bidder's conference.